behzadian/springboot-x-url-encoded-form-data-support/README.md

 ## What is X-url-encoded-form-data?
 There are several standards to send information from browser to server.
 When browser uploads request to the server, specifies type of request in `Content-Type` header.
-Some of common content-types are:
+Some common content-types are:
 - Application/JSON
 - Application/XML
 - multipart/form-data